stefanobartoletti/bricks-docs/docs/theme/fonts/README.md

 Bricks comes with some presets to help you configure the typography of your theme, with support for both Google Fonts and locally loaded fonts.

 ::: tip
 The following examples use Bricks default font, Rubik.
-You can of course modify these presets to suit your own needs.
+You should of course modify these presets to suit your own needs.
 :::

 ## Google Fonts